What does a conveyancer do, and why do you need one?

 Basically, conveyancers help make sure that everything goes off without a hitch, which is a big deal when there is so much money changing hands.

-When you’re buying a property, here’s what a conveyancer can do for you:
+When buying property, a conveyancer can:

 • Review the contract of sale and advise you of any concerns